Efficiency of band edge optical transitions of 2D monolayer materials: A high-throughput computational study: Convergence tests and bader charges

-In Fig.~\ref{sup:fig-convergence}, we present the in-plane momentum matrix elements plotted against the cuttoff energy and $R_{k}$ computational parameters for three representative materials from the \ac{2DMs} ensemble.
-In Fig.~\ref{sup:fig-convergence}(a, c, e), we analyze convergence of the matrix elements with respect to the cutoff energy.
-For this analysis, a $15\times15\times1$ k-mesh was employed along with the accurate precision mode (PREC=accurate).
+Figure~\ref{sup:fig-convergence} presents convergence studies of the in-plane momentum matrix elements plotted against the cuttoff energy and $R_{k}$ computational parameters for three representative materials from the \acp{2DM} ensemble.
+A $k$-mesh of $15\times15\times1$ was employed in convergence studies of the matrix elements with respect to the cutoff energy.
 The dashed lines indicate the values selected for each case in the high throughput calculation.
-On the other hand, in Figs.~\ref{sup:fig-convergence}(b, d, f), we examine convergence of the momentum matrix elements with respect to the density of k-mesh points.
-The cutoff energy and the precision mode used in these calculations is consistent with the details provided in Sec.~\ref{sec:Computational and theoretical details} of the main text.
-Additionally, calculations utilizing \textsc{vasp}'s normal precision mode (PREC=normal) were performed for comparative purposes.
-With this selection the number of points in the fast Fourier transform grid along the $J$ lattice parameter, $\text{NG}J\propto 3/2 G_{\text{cut}}$.
-The differences between the squared momentum matrix elements obtained using the normal mode and the accurate mode were found to be negligible.
+When examining convergence of the momentum matrix elements with respect to the density of $k$-points, the cutoff energy and the precision mode used in these calculations were consistent with the details provided in Sec.~\ref{sec:Computational and theoretical details} of the main text.
+Additionally, calculations utilizing \ac{VASP}'s normal precision mode (\texttt{PREC=normal}) were performed for comparative purposes.
+This selection results in a less dense Fourier grid.
+The differences between the squared momentum matrix elements obtained using the normal mode and the accurate mode were found to be immaterial.